Research Case Study — Special Olympics

 How it’s going

-The campaign has heightened already favorable impressions of Special Olympics, but most importantly. half of respondents were more likely to consider donating after exposure to the campaign.
+Special Olympics is enthusiastic and proud of the campaign, which heightened already favorable impressions of Special Olympics.
+We discovered that half of respondents were more likely to consider donating after exposure to the campaign.
 Volunteer consideration rose 169%, and donation consideration rose 127%.